Skip to content

 async def chat_with_memory(message: str, session_id: str):

-# Make request with memory tools
+# Make request with memory tools (convert to list for API)

 response = await openai_client.chat.completions.create(